What Is Glandular Fever?

 This article will:

-- Explain what glandular fever is - countering some common misconceptions of the disease
+- explain what glandular fever is - countering some common misconceptions about the disease

 - a high temperature (fever)

 - swollen nodes

 - fatigue (extreme tiredness)